-Olive tapenade, referred to as pasta elias in Greek, has become quite popular in Greece in the past few years.
+Olive tapenade, referred to as pasta elias in Greek, is quite popular in Greece in the past few years.
 You can find a large selection of olive tapenades from Greek olive oil companies made from Greek olives.
 Basically a mixture of crushed olives, garlic, capers, and herbs, this condiment is a healthy and tasty alternative to mayonnaise and other sandwich spreads.
 It is a source of the good monounsaturated fats and low carb, for those watching their carbohydrate intake.

 I particulaly like tapenade made with kalamata olives, it is so much more flavorful, I can just eat off the spoon!
-As an appetizer I like to use olive tapenade as an alternative to dip accompanied by some pencil thin bread sticks.
-Or you can spread it on small toasts, as in the photo I took from a sampling at the Athens airport.
+As an appetizer I like to use olive tapenade as an alternative to dip accompanied by some pencil thin bread sticks, carrot sticks and cherry tomatoes.
+You can spread it on small toasts or rusks, pita bread and spread some on chgicken too.
+And it is great in pasta.
 I also use it in sandwiches instead of mayo.
 I make what I call a “Greek salad sandwich”.

 Olive Tapenade Greek Salad Sandwich